yt114/distributed-shared-memory/README.md

 ### Basic Paxos
 #### Client side
 **stage 1**: A clients sends a get/put request to its local server(acts as a proposer).
 The command is the value for the system to reach consensus on.

 **stage 2**: the clients blocks until server returns.

 **stage 3** the call finishes.

 #### Server side
 Acting as a proposer.
 **stage 1**: upon get a request from a client, the proposal find an empty log entry of smallest index.
 Each command is assigned a unique ID as (serverID, localcommandID), where local commandID is a monotonactily increaseing int local variable.
 The proposer then sends a preposal (command, proposal num) to accepters.

 **stage 2** After consensus phase completes, if return command ID is same as the requested command ID, a log entry is achieved consensus.
 Else the next log entry is found and the concensus protocal is repeated.
-Eiter case, the returned command are executed.
+Eiter case, the returned command are executed in StateMachine.

 [1] Sharing memory robustly in message-passing systems.
 H Attiya, A Bar-Noy, D Dolev.
 Journal of the ACM 42 (1), 124-142, 1995.
 638, 1995.